-Section 12H provides an annual allowance and a completion allowance to employers that are a party to a qualifying learnership agreement with an employee.
+Section 12H provides an annual allowance and a completion allowance to employers that are a party to a qualifying learnership agreement with an employee which has been registered with a SETA and entered into before 1 April 2027.

-Amendments to section 12H by the Taxation Laws Amendment Act 15 of 2016 effective to learnership agreements entered on or after 1 October 2016, distinguishes between learners holding NQF levels 1 to 6 and NQF levels 7 to 10 qualifications.
-The pre-existing qualifications of the learner entering the learnership agreement will determine the value of the claim.
+Section 12H distinguishes between learners holding NQF levels 1 to 6 and NQF levels 7 to 10 qualifications.
+The pre-existing qualifications of the learner entering the learnership agreement as well as persons with a disability will determine the value of the claim.